nightscout/trio-docs/docs/EN/operate/troubleshoot.md

 After basal adjustment
 ```

 Inaccurate basal rates can impact your control in a number of ways.
-Their values determine how much insulin iAPS delivers with temporary basal rates and autobolus functions.
+Their values determine how much insulin Open-iAPS delivers with temporary basal rates and autobolus functions.
 If you consistently have negative IOB in the morning, you are at danger of having lows when your blood sugar rises above your correction range.

-Note that iAPS does adjust your basal profile with autotune, but this system is slow and has strict limits to prevent too much divergence from your set settings.
+Note that Open-iAPS does adjust your basal profile with autotune, but this system is slow and has strict limits to prevent too much divergence from your set settings.
 If your basal rates are widely inaccurate, its best to make manual changes.

 ## Site Change or Failure